-One of the people who watched the 2009 version of Integrated Tests Are A Scam recently asked me: I wonder how you deal with updates of third-party libraries.
+One of the people who watched the 2009 version of Beware the Integrated Tests Scam (was Integrated Tests Are a Scam) recently asked me: I wonder how you deal with updates of third-party libraries.
 How do you detect subtle API or behaviour changes?
 At the moment, I write state-based integration tests for these cases and I wonder whether this isn’t a sensible use of integration tests.

 I write Learning Tests to discover how a third-party library works.
 I isolate myself from the third-party library through a layer of interfaces and adapter classes that evolve from the common ways I use the third-party library.
 I call this the “Pattern of Usage API”, as it represents the way my application uses that third-party library.
 Now my application uses the third-party library through a layer of interfaces, which means that I can introduce Contract Tests on those interfaces.
 These Contract Tests effectively describe the subset of the third-party library’s behavior on which I depend.